 IT leads, when brought in early on, generally come to the consensus after going through integration requirements that the technical list is relatively light.
 Bringing them in earlier on in the process will mean a faster, more seamless path to completion.
 Likewise, alignment on priorities at the outset of integration projects can often help drive better, more meaningful conversations between the head of student financial services, for instance, and the IT lead.

 Payment integration requires a footprint on the school’s computing environment.
-Our core system, for instance, is hosted – but there’s a chunk of code that needs to be dropped into Oracle PeopleSoft so that the two systems can communicate.
+Our core system, for instance, is hosted – but there’s a chunk of code that needs to be dropped into the ERP/SIS system so that Flywire and the system can communicate.
 That’ll obviously require security review, networking and hardware considerations and planning in application lifecycle management.
 The deep integration can take up to 90 days.

-Who do I need on my team to accomplish the payment integration?
+Who do I need on my IT team to accomplish the payment integration?

 Depending on the size and complexity of the institution, integrating a payment solution will require different IT team members.
 But as a general rule, this project will need: